Product Taxonomy Best Practices that Increase Sales

 Developing your own product taxonomy strategy will help you make better internal decisions.
 When you conduct taxonomy research, you will find products that go unnoticed.
 In some cases, all you need to do is change the product category or a tag to make your items more visible.

 In addition, an excellent user experience (UX) can help you win the trust and loyalty of your customers.
-Clear structure, navigation, transparency, and consistency - all these make it easier for visitors to reach their destination.
-It goes without saying - when we are happy with our experience, we are more likely to come back and even recommend the specific eCommerce store to others.
+Clear structure, navigation, transparency, and consistency—all these make it easier for visitors to reach their destination.
+It goes without saying that when we are happy with our experience, we are more likely to come back and even recommend the specific eCommerce store to others.

 To predict customer behavior and give them the best product taxonomy possible, you need to organize product data and run constant A/B tests.